 If you’re like most people, you’ll probably have a number of different jobs before you retire.
 In fact, UK residents are changing jobs on average 5 times in their working lives (according to AAT)!
 So, the chances are you’ll end up with quite a few pensions knocking around.

-Consolidating all your old pensions so they’re in one place can make it easier to track your savings.
+Consolidating all your old pensions so they’re in one place can make it easier to track your pension savings.
 And it can even save you money!
 But should you do it?
 We’ll reveal all here (hint: you probably should!).

 What is pension consolidation?